Soumik45/Ecommerce_SPay/README.md

 3. npm server

 <h2>Backend Features</h2>
-Register and Login
+Register and Login <br>
-Secured password check using encryption and decryption Use of JWT Token for login
+Secured password check using encryption and decryption <br>
+Use of JWT Token for login